-A continuous delivery practice, which allows you to release new features only to a group of users and invisible to others.
-The Dark Launch enables the team to understand the real life impact of new features, which may be unexpected for users in the sense that no users asked for them.
-These type of release allows the team to only expose a part of the user population to the new feature and carefully observe and measure the user interaction.
+Dark Launches are a continuous delivery practice, which releases new features to a subset of your end-users and then capture their behaviors and feedback.
+They enable the team to understand the real-life impact of these new features, which may be unexpected for users in the sense that no users asked for them.
 It is one of the last steps for validating a product/market fit for new features.
-Dark launching is a quick and easy way to present new features to your end users and then capture their behaviors and feedback.
 Rather than launch the features to your entire group of users at once, this method allows you to test the waters to make sure your application works as planned before you go live.

-This is a feedback loop practice, which allows the team to get prompt feedback from real life use of their changes.
-The Dark Launch provides safety by limiting the impact of new features to only a subset of the users.
-It allows the team to build better understanding of the impact created by the new feature and the ways the users would interact with it.
+This is a feedback loop practice, which allows the team to get prompt feedback from real-life use of their changes.
+Dark launches provide safety by limiting the impact of new features to only a subset of the users.
+It allows the team to build a better understanding of the impact created by the new feature and the ways the users would interact with it.
 Often novel ways of interaction can surface, ways which were not initially envisioned by the team.
-This can be both positive and negative and the limited availability allows the team to draw conclusions from the real life use and make a decision on if the feature will be made widely available, further developed or discontinued.
+This can be both positive and negative and the limited availability allows the team to draw conclusions from the real-life use and decide if the feature will be made widely available, further developed or discontinued.

 The biggest risk to consider before going live is how your users will react to and navigate through your application.
 Before you launch, ask yourself three questions:

 Once you’ve answered these questions and decided it’s time to go live, it should be a walk in the park — assuming all your findings during the first steps were positive.
 In most cases, all you have to do to go live is simply disable the old functionality of the feature you wrote.
 This can either be done by removing the old code or by disabling it in the configuration.